lgarrison/AbacusCosmos/code.md

 The main file is [Halos.py](https://github.com/lgarrison/AbacusCosmos/blob/master/AbacusCosmos/Halos.py);
-we also provide [Halotools.py](https://github.com/lgarrison/AbacusCosmos/blob/master/AbacusCosmos/Halotools.py), which is a thin wrapper around `Halos.py` that puts the catalogs in [halotools](http://halotools.readthedocs.io/) format.
+we also provide [Halotools.py](https://github.com/lgarrison/AbacusCosmos/blob/master/AbacusCosmos/Halotools.py), which is a thin wrapper around `Halos.py` that puts the catalogs in [halotools](http://halotools.readthedocs.io/) format, where HODs can easily be applied.
+Yuan, Eisenstein, & Garrison (to be submitted Jan 2018) has also developed a decorated HOD package called GRAND-HOD that incorporates multiple HOD generalizations, such as assembly bias and velocity bias.

 All the code is available on the [AbacusCosmos GitHub](https://github.com/lgarrison/AbacusCosmos).
 Please file an issue there if you find a problem with the code.
+The [GRAND-HOD](https://github.com/SandyYuan/GRAND-HOD) repository contains details on its usage and code examples.

 Using these interfaces is not necessary; all of the data formats are documented in [Data Specifications]({{ site.baseurl }}{% link data_specifications.md %}).
 But the example